pyodide/pyodide/docs/usage/faq.md

 })
 ```

-The `fetch` api ignores the options that we attempted to provide.
+The `fetch` API ignores the options that we attempted to provide.
 You can do
 this correctly as follows:

 ```py